 Students are not dependent on the formal learning network but go out and seek resources, make connections with peers and manage their online relationships (Cho and Shen 2013).
 The varied interactions in informal learning networks complement the formal learning network (Dabbagh and Kitsantas 2012, 5).
+Collaborations with peers across formal and informal network boundaries hold the potential for a wide range of positive effects for learning in an online learning environment.
+This is corroborated by previous research which found that interactions and collaborations with peers enhances aspects of online learning which include co-creation of knowledge, improving understanding of materials, enhancing the ability to apply knowledge, developing critical thinking skills, helping each other to solve problems jointly, enhancing the ability to make judgements and reflect on learning (Shen, Hiltz & Bieber, 2008: 75; Brindley et al., 2009: ¶2).

+An important question which may arise is to what extent are naturally occurring social ties in informal social spaces diverted into formal spaces in PLEs.
+The relevance of this for online learning lies in the social process through which ‘neer peers’ (Rogers, 1995: 18) in informal networks can diffuse knowledge and subjective values to the formal learning space.
+The findings do show that informal social ties have learning and learning-related benefits but the findings cannot be used uncritically to support a statement that informal social capital is translated into formal social capital for the benefit of transformative online learning.
+However, such a possibility exists and follow-up research about the relation is required.

 The development of PLEs, in which students are able to customise their learning environment, demonstrate the role of student agency in online learning.
 The finding is supported by previous research which concluded that online students make a plan to overcome structural constraints (Czerniewicz, Williams and Brown 2009).
 In this sense, PLEs are regarded as under the control of the learners themselves (Van Harmelen 2006).

 The above illustrates a shift in pedagogy from experimenting with technology to realising that students are already using technologies according to their own needs.
-This transforms online teaching and learning practices (Ngambi, Brown, Bozalek, Gachogi and Wood 2016).
-A lot can be learned from the popularity and effectiveness of informal learning networks and PLEs when setting out to design challenging online learning experiences which acknowledge varied student interactions, nurture self-regulation, integrate adequate student support, facilitate the development of trust and sense of community among students and enhance student collaborative practices.
+A lot can be learned from the popularity and effectiveness of informal learning networks and PLEs when setting out to design challenging online learning experiences at higher education level which acknowledge varied student interactions, nurture self-regulation, integrate adequate student support, facilitate the development of trust and sense of community among students and enhance student collaborative practices.

-This transforms online teaching and learning practices (Ngambi, Brown, Bozalek, Gachogi and Wood 2016).
+This transforms online teaching and learning practices on higher education level (Ngambi, Brown, Bozalek, Gachogi and Wood 2016).
+The design and development of online learning at university level require careful attention to be paid to pedagogical considerations (Mbati & Minnaar, 2015: 284).
+A heutagogical approach to learning design is appropriate for students in the twenty-first century as students are increasingly self-directing their learning environments.
+Students are exercising control over their learning process by choosing relevant content, appropriate times, places, media and activities for learning.
+In an environment where information is readily and easily accessible, the responsibility is with the students to direct or regulate their own learning, according to their own motivation and beliefs.
+A heutagogical approach acknowledges that learning also takes place outside the formal learning environment and that a self-directed learner moves freely in and between formal and informal learning networks in a customised personal learning space.
 The design and development of collaborative online learning may challenge the status quo and be labour intensive but an up-to-date view of student collaborative practices will benefit the learning project.

 Conclusion